 Hummel goes on to answer his question.
 “But would a thirty-hour day solve the problem?
 Wouldn’t we soon be just as frustrated as we are now with our twenty-four-hour allotment?”

 This Christmas season we’re probably all wishing for more time, more money, and more energy.
 We worry about things that are nearly out of our control and things that we should have had more control over.
-Do we have enough presents for each of our children/parents/grandchildren/neighbors/co-workers.
+Do we have enough presents for our children/parents/grandchildren/neighbors/co-workers?
 How can we make it to the Christmas pageant at church, cook all the food for Christmas dinner, and find time to visit grandmother in the nursing home?
 And there’s that nagging fear about the credit card bills due to drop in January.

 It doesn’t get much simpler than this: God so loved the world that he gave his only begotten son that whosoever believeth in him should not perish, but have everlasting life (John 3:16 KJV).

-I recently heard my son explaining the birth of Jesus to my 4-year-old grandson.
+Years ago, I heard my son explaining the birth of Jesus to my four-year-old grandson.
 The description of the stable was an easy one for Brandon to visualize because they have a chicken coop.
 Although kept quite clean, no one Brandon knew would want to be born there.
 He imagined the chickens clucking and wandering with curiosity near that tiny baby and then all the farm boys coming in to visit.
 The same angels that protect him every night, that surround his bed, were also there singing for the baby.

 Where’s your wonder?
 Have you replaced the feeling of wonder with the tyranny of the urgent?
 Are you so important and have so many things to do that you don’t have time to refresh your spirit and remember God’s special gift?